-Also interesting is The Parish Church of Christ the King in Paola, Church of Our Lady of Mount Carmel in Bauta, Parish Church of the Nativity of the Virgin Mary in Mellieha, as well as St Paul’s Cathedral in Mdina.
+Also interesting are The Parish Church of Christ the King in Paola, the Church of Our Lady of Mount Carmel in Bauta, the Parish Church of the Nativity of the Virgin Mary in Mellieha, as well as St Paul’s Cathedral in Mdina.
 Basically, there is enough for the church.

 Grand Master La Valette envisioned the city as a hub of political, economic, and cultural activity in 16th-century Europe.
 It would be a place in which trade, handicrafts, and the arts would flourish.
 And it would possess unique features that would make it stand out from other European cities.
 So he engaged prominent architects and engineers to design the city.